Save with Sustainability Rebates

 The Victorian Energy Upgrades program helps households and businesses save money and energy with a range of discounts and special offers on selected energy-saving products and services.

-Water-saving shower heads: By changing your old shower head for a water-saving one, you can make a real difference to your water use and reduce your energy costs.
-You can expect a rebate of $60 for upgrading.
+• Water-saving shower heads - available for renters and owners: By changing your old shower head for a water-saving one, you can make a real difference to your water use and reduce your energy costs.
+You can expect a rebate of $60 for upgrading, and often you will not pay anything i.e. the upgrade will be completely government subsidised!
 Learn more.

-Weather sealing: Many Victorian homes have windows, doors and vents that do not seal tightly, allowing hot or cool air to escape.
+• Weather sealing - available for renters and owners: Many Victorian homes have windows, doors and vents that do not seal tightly, allowing hot or cool air to escape.
 Installing weather sealing products prevents air escaping and keeps the temperature of your home easier to control, requiring less energy use to keep you comfortable.
-You can expect a rebate of $120-$660 for upgrading.
+You can expect a rebate of $60-$660 for upgrading, and some upgrades will be completely government subsidised.
 Learn more.

 The Victorian Energy Upgrades program is also available to businesses.
 Click here for more information.